The Ultimate Guide to

 Pillage the Village

-At Halloween time, local stores in the downtown La Jolla Village give out treats to kids in the annual event – Pillage the Village.
+Every Halloween, local stores in downtown La Jolla Village give out treats to kids during the annual Pillage the Village.

 La Jolla Arts & Wine Festival

 This annual festival features over 150 artists from Southern California, in addition to other activities fun for the whole family.
-Expect a silent auction, musical entertainment, a wine & beer garden and things to do for kids.
+Expect a silent auction, musical entertainment, a wine & beer garden and things to do for kids -including a fun Family Art Center that usually features arts and crafts, science activities, and guest speakers (recent years featured children’s book authors and actors).

 Things to Do in Winter